SZNZ: Winter

-SZNZ: Winter is the tenth EP by American rock band Weezer, and the last of four EPs in their SZNZ (pronounced "seasons") project.
+SZNZ: Winter is the nineteenth studio album by American rock band Weezer, and the last of four albums in their SZNZ (pronounced "seasons") project, originally designated as EPs.
 It was released digitally on December 21, 2022, coinciding with the December solstice.
 It spawned a single, "I Want a Dog", released on December 9, 2022.

 Background

 Rivers Cuomo described the project's overall emotion as sadness.
 Cuomo said that the songwriting would be stylistically similar to Elliott Smith featuring "lots of loss and despair".

 Weezer, under their Goat Punishment pseudonym, performed SZNZ: Winter in its entirety at The Troubadour in West Hollywood, California on September 19, 2022.

 Release

 The lead single, "I Want a Dog", was released on December 9, 2022, with a live performance of the song on Jimmy Kimmel Live! on December 16, 2022.

 SZNZ: Winter officially released on December 21, 2022, alongside a video for "Dark Enough to See the Stars".

 Critical reception

 Anne Erikson at Blabbermouth.net opined that the album "proves" that Weezer "can still churn out music that's as strong as their mid-1990s debut."
 However, Michelle Dalarossa from Under the Radar was more critical of the album, stating "Unfortunately, the combination of Christmas kitsch and Weezer kitsch makes for a grating mishmash of tackiness, angst, and blown-out fuzz that ultimately falls flat."
 Nonetheless, Dalarossa notes instances of "knack for ear worm vocal melodies and exhilarating power-pop guitar riffs glimmer."